lightning/bolts/03-transactions.md

 explicitly allowed.
 The signature indicates which variant has been used.

-There will be at least one output, if `dust_limit_satoshis` is greater than twice the funding amount.
+There will be at least one output, if the funding amount is greater than twice `dust_limit_satoshis`.

 ## Fees